-Admissions Authority Category of School Wirral Council All Wirral community and voluntary controlled schools Governing body of school All Voluntary Aided, Foundation, Trust and Academy schools Maintaining Local Authority Non-Wirral community and voluntary
+Admissions Authority Category of School Wirral Council All Wirral community and voluntary controlled schools Governing body of school All Voluntary Aided, Foundation, Trust and Academy schools Maintaining Local Authority Non-Wirral community and voluntary controlled schools

-- 1.2 The admission arrangements for schools maintained by Wirral Council are published on the Council's website and in its information booklets, in line with the requirements set out in the School Admissions Code.
-The Council's information booklets will be available electronically on the Council's website from 1 September.
-Hard copies will be obtainable by request from the Council from the start of the autumn term.
-Admissions arrangements are also available from each school on request. - 1.3 All parents who live in the area administered by Wirral Council must apply for places in maintained and Academy primary schools either in Wirral or in the area of another Local Authority by completing a Wirral Parental Preference application.
-On-line applications are recommended and are made through the Council's website: www.wirral.gov.uk/schooladmissions.
+1.2 The admission arrangements for schools maintained by Wirral Council are published on the Council's website in line with the requirements set out in the School www.wirral.gov.uk/schooladmissions.
 Parents who are unable to access the online admission system can request a paper application form from Wirral Council from the start of the autumn term.